ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/Strings-design.md

 2. Index, concatenation and comparison for strings are implemented.
 3. We change and encapsulate the code when we want to print a string.
 Now, it is not hard-coded in compiler.ts.
 4. We add supports for escape sequences: \\", \\\\, \n and \t.
+5. All tests are written inside function or class in string.test.ts.

 New feature:
 1. We might add string slicing like **a = "abcd"[0:2]**.
 2. Supports for more escape sequences.
+3. Add string duplication like **s = "a" * 3**.